arkasai/qr-code/README.md

-# qr-code
-Small webpage for creating QR codes on input string
+# Static website QR code generator
+Take input of a user and generate a valid QR code.
+Also make it possible to download via button.